Do you dream of sitting in your back yard with a pair of binoculars, watching different bird species visit throughout the day?

 As you can imagine, these types of sock feeders offer little to no protection against rain or other forms of inclement weather and chewing squirrels.
 As such, it’s only recommended to fill them full of thistle when you know that you’ll have enough finches or other seed-eating birds to empty the feeder in a few days and are using a squirrel baffle.

-Our Thistle Sack-Yellow Floral Pattern will make a beautiful addition to any back yard.
+Our Jumbo Thistle Sack will make a beautiful addition to any back yard.
 Hanging easily from a shepherd’s hook, S hook or feeding station, it holds an incredible three pounds of thistle that will attract tons of finches to your outdoor space.
 The magnitude of this feeder accommodates up to 10 birds at one time!

 Looking for a fun and festive gift for the holiday season?
 We also offer a Jumbo Holiday Thistle Sack!
 Built in the shape of a stocking, this nylon feeder will look great in your yard over the winter months.
 Featuring a Velcro seal for easy top access, it’s as sturdy and long-lasting as it is joyous!